HasteDesign/Haste-Starter/README.md

 Here are some things you'll find in Haste Starter:

-* Templates
+- Templates
-	HTML5, clean and well-coded, as in Odin
+	- HTML5, clean and well-coded, as in Odin
-* Initial theme configuration
+- Initial theme configuration
-	add\_theme\_supports, menus, sidebars, etc.
+	- add\_theme\_supports
+	- menus
+	- sidebars
+	- ...and much more
-* TGM Plugin Activation
+- TGM Plugin Activation
-	Define required or recommended plugins for your theme
+	- Define required or recommended plugins for your theme
-* Bootstrap 4
+- Bootstrap 4
-	A good style framework, but it's opitional
+	- A good style framework (but it's not mandatory)
-* npm scripts
+- npm scripts
-	A set of npm tasks configured to deal with your styles and scripts
+	- A set of npm tasks configured to deal with your styles and scripts
-* Translation-ready
+- Translation-ready
-	Ready to be translated to any language
+	- Ready to be translated to any language
-* Helper functions
+- Helper functions
-	A lot of helper functions and custom template tags to make coding even easier in WordPress
+	- A lot of helper functions and custom template tags to make coding even easier in WordPress

 ## Installation ##